Civic + Government

 During the last fifty years we have seen entrances to our civic buildings not only brought down to street level from their previous two or three story rises, but also made more inviting with ample landscaping and transparent façades.
 Interior atria now welcome and orient, rather than overshadow and alienate patrons.

 More than 55 million constituents are served by Fentress Architects-designed civic buildings each year.
-As people engage with these facilities, they experience the remarkable accessibility, efficiency, enterprise, stability, and dignity these buildings have to offer, and which they have been recognized with over 62 awards including:
+As people engage with these facilities, they experience the remarkable accessibility, efficiency, stability, and dignity that have led to over 62 awards including:

 - Ralph L. Carr Colorado Judicial Center, TAP Building Information Model (BIM) Award, American Institute of Architects (AIA) National Chapter, 2013